wandiridho/LMS-Phyton-Project/README.md

 Use the following credentials to access the system as either an Admin or a Member.

-- Admin Login
+- Admin Login:

    User ID: U001

    Password: 123

-- Member Login
+- Member Login:

     User ID: U002